cuducos/twitter-cleanup/docs/INSTALL.md

 ## 3. Create the environment variables

-Visit Twitter and Mashape (links are in the [`README.md`](../README.md)) to generate API keys.
+Visit Twitter and RapidAPI/Botometer (links are in the [`README.md`](../README.md)) to generate API keys.
 Then in the directory where you are gonna execute this app you can create a file named `.env` with the following content:

 ```
 TWITTER_CONSUMER_KEY=<Twitter consumer key>